-If you’re looking forward to wearing a smartwatch that is cool without looking geeky, this might be a good fit for you.
-The Motorola Moto 360 harmoniously combines functionality, comfort, and elegance.
+If you’re looking forward to wear a smartwatch that is cool without looking geeky, this might be a good fit for you.
+The Motorola Moto 360 harmoniously combines functionality, comfort and elegance.

 Some smartwatches prioritize app functionality while others place a premium on achieving a fashionable look.

 But for the Garmin Vivoactive, the priority goes to its fitness features.